 The Warm Home Discount Scheme explained

-Our guide covers who’s eligible, which suppliers take part, and the best ways to save on your energy costs.
+Our guide covers who’s eligible, which suppliers take part and the best ways to save on your energy costs.
+The eligibility criteria for the scheme will change from July 2022, with the new rules in force for the start of the 2022–2023 payment window.

 What is the Warm Home Discount Scheme?

-We use far more power during winter than during summer; one study published by the government found that it’s around a third more, on average.
+We use far more power during winter than during summer – a study published by the government found that it’s around a third more, on average.
 The Warm Home Discount, which launched in 2011, is designed to help pensioners and certain vulnerable and low income households with their electricity bills over the winter.

 You can request that the payment goes towards your gas bill instead of your power, but only if your supplier provides both gas and electricity to your home.

-The 2021-2022 scheme opens on 18 October.
-If you’re expecting to get the discount on your bill then you’ll receive a letter between October and December.
-(Last checked: September 2021).
+We don’t yet have the exact details of when the 2022–2023 scheme opens, but based on previous years it’s likely to begin making payments on or around 18 October 2022.
+If you’re expecting to get the discount on your bill then you should receive a letter between October and December.
+(Last checked: April 2022).

 - Your energy supplier is part of the scheme